An Efficient Representation for Filtrations of Simplicial Complexes: Construction of Flag Complexes

 \subsection{Edge-Deletion Algorithm for Construction of Flag Complexes}

 Let $G$ be the (weighted) graph of the simplicial complex $K$.
 Let $\Delta$ denote the maximum degree of the vertices of $G$.
-To represent $K$ using ST, Boissonnat and Maria \cite{SimplexTree} propose computing and inserting the $\ell$-skeleton of $K$ into the ST and incrementally increasing $\ell$ from $1$ to $d$.
-Therefore, the time for construction of the ST representing the flag complex is $\mathcal{O}(mnd\log n)$.
+To represent $K$ using ST, Boissonnat and Maria \cite{SimplexTree} propose to compute and insert the $\ell$-skeleton of $K$ into ST and to incrementally increase $\ell$ from $1$ to $d$.
+Therefore, the time to construct the ST representing the flag complex is $\mathcal{O}(md\log n)$.

-To represent $K$ using CSD, we propose an \emph{edge-deletion} algorithm, which is significantly faster than the construction algorithm for ST. We recall that in Section \ref{sec:construction}\ we defined $S_h$ to denote the set of simplices in the complex with filtration value $h$.
+To represent $K$ using CSD, we propose an \emph{edge-deletion} algorithm, which is significantly faster than the construction algorithm for ST. We recall that in Section \ref{sec:notations}\ we defined $M_h$ to denote the set of critical simplices in the complex with filtration value $h$.
+For the following algorithm, we will assume that all the edge weights are distinct.

-\paragraph{Preprocessing Step.} We first compute all maximal cliques in $G$ in time $\mathcal{O}(k\cdot n^\omega)$ \cite{MU04}, where $\omega<2.38$ \cite{L14} is the matrix multiplication exponent, i.e., $n^\omega$ is the time needed to multiply two $n\times n $ matrices.
+\paragraph{Preprocessing Step} We first compute all the maximal cliques in $G$ in time $\mathcal{O}(k\cdot n^\omega)$ \cite{MU04}, where $\omega<2.38$ \cite{L14} is the matrix multiplication exponent, i.e., $n^\omega$ is the time needed to multiply two $n\times n $ matrices.
 We store these maximal simplices in a Prefix Tree (like MxST of \cite{BKT15}).
 The filtration value given to the edges provides a natural ordering to the edges of the complex.
 We consider edges in descending order of their filtration value.
 Let $e_i$ be the edge with the $i^{\text{th}}$ highest filtration value.
-Recall that all simplices containing $e_i$ are of filtration value $f(e_i)$ and are in $S_{f(e_i)}$.
-Fix $i=1$.
+Set $i=1$.